 The reservoir area near Strauss Road is a very popular Crown land camping area due to its aesthetic quality, nice beaches and water access.
-The area is currently identified as a "Sensitive Area" as it contains very high ecological, shoreline, archaeological and cultural values.
-To maintain these values, off road vehicle use is not permitted in this area.
+The area is currently designated as a "Sensitive Area" as it contains very high ecological, shoreline, archaeological and cultural values.
+To maintain these values, off road vehicle use would not be permitted in this area.

-Five undeveloped camping areas are identified at Strauss, with a total capacity of approximately 50 camping units.
+Five designated dispersed camping sites are identified at Strauss, with a total capacity of approximately 50 camping units.